Here is a look at autism.

 ASD can be found among all races, ethnicities and socioeconomic groups.

-The prevalence of ASD in the United States is about one in 59 children, according to a 2018 CDC report.
+The prevalence of ASD in the United States is about one in 36 8-year-olds, according to a 2023 CDC report.

 Health care costs for children with autism are four to six times greater than medical costs for children without autism, according to research published in the Journal of Autism and Developmental Disorders.